ngehlert/developapa/content/blog/angular-singleton-service/index.md

 and
 > By default, the injector throws an error when it can't find a requested provider.
 The @Optional() decorator means not finding the service is OK

-This approach works also very well with the [Import in main module](#import-in-main-module) I mentioned earlier.
+This approach works also very well with the [Import in main module](#import-in-main-module) approach I mentioned earlier.
 It ensures that you actually do not accidentally load a specific module multiple times.